Optimizing Heat Alert Issuance with Reinforcement Learning: Problem Setup

 The state vector $s_t$ contains the factors underlying the effect of heat on hospitalizations and the effectiveness of heat alerts at reducing hospitalizations.
 It can be decomposed as $s_t=(\xi_t, x_t)$, where $\xi_t$ is the exogenous component and $x_t$ is the endogenous component.
-The exogenous component is defined as the portion of the state space that is not influenced by the agent's actions $a_t$.
-It consists of the heat index (weather) data and temporal characteristics such as the day of the summer and an indicator for weekend status.
-The endogenous component $x_t$ includes the number of heat alerts issued in the recent past as well as the remaining alert budget for that summer.
-The transition function of the endogenous component is known and deterministic.
+The exogenous component is defined as the portion of the state space that is not influenced by the agent's actions $a_t$, such as the weather.
+The transition function of the endogenous component (heat alert history) is known and deterministic.
 Hence, the full state transition function admits a factorization

-where $P_x$ is deterministic.
-Details on the state space and the exogenous-endogenous decomposition used to create our RL environment are provided in \cref{sec:methods-simulator}.